drewanye/drewanye.github.io/_pages/cv.md

 Work experience
 ======
 * Research Assistant	(Jun.
 2017 - present)

-  Pervasive Computing Lab, Zhejiang University, advised by Prof Lin Chen
+  Pervasive Computing Lab, Zhejiang University, advised by Prof. Lin Chen
   * Developed a model using deep multi-task learning to recognize simple and complex activities simultaneously through a shared representation
-  * Supervisor: Prof. Lin Chen

 * Software Engineer Intern	(May 2016 – Sept.
 2016)

   DaoCloud Inc., Shanghai, China
   * Developed remote terminal service for a running container that allows users to operate the container